zowe/docs-site/docs/extend/extend-apiml/onboard-micronaut-enabler.md

         sourceCompatibility = JavaVersion.toVersion('1.8')
         targetCompatibility = JavaVersion.toVersion('1.8')
     }

+4. (Optional) create a shadow jar.

-**Note** For shadow jar to be created, you need to execute gradle `shadowJar` task.
-For this sample, plugin will produce `micronaut-enabler-1.0.jar` in `build/libs` directory.
-Then you will be able to run application with command `java -jar micronaut-enabler-1.0.jar`.
+To create a shadow jar, execute the gradle `shadowJar` task.
+For this sample, the plugin produces the jar `micronaut-enabler-1.0.jar` in `build/libs` directory.

+You can now run your application with the command `java -jar micronaut-enabler-1.0.jar`.

-6. From root directory of your project, start the application with `gradle run` command.
+6. From the root directory of your project, start the application with the command **`gradle run`**.

 ## Micronaut application configuration

-To be consisten with the rest of the enablers, configuration can be provided in YAML file.
-Application then will search for file named `application.yml`.
-There are two importnat sections.
-First is related to API ML configuration and second is Micronaut related.
-Both are necessary to correctly register with Zowe API Mediation Layer.
+Use a yaml file to configure your Micronaut application.
+Create the following two sections in your yaml file:

+* `apiml` for API ML configuration
+* `micronaut` for micronaut configuration

-### API ML configuration:
+### Add API ML configuration
-Within application.yml file, this section is prefixed with `apiml`
+Use the following procedure to add API ML configuration to the application.yaml.

+**Follow these steps:**

+1. Add the following configuration to the `apiml` section in the yaml file.

 ```yaml
 apiml: